The holidays are supposed to be joyous - so it can be even harder to talk about depression and anxiety at this timeRead More

 Often people worry that if they are fighting in their relationship that that means they do not belong together.
 But the truth is that fighting can actually help your relationship become healthier – if you do it right.
 Arguments, especially in the beginning of your relationship, help to define where the lines are.
 However, it is important to know what you are fighting about, to be clear about what is upsetting you, and to say what you really mean.
 Sometimes this is easier said than done.Read More

 The truth is, communicating openly about sex can be a vulnerable- and sometimes tough- thing to do.
 For some, knowing where to start with these conversations can feel confusing and overwhelming.
-Because sexuality is such an important part of our identities and our relationships, being able to practice sitting in the vulnerability and have these open conversations with your partner is crucial.Read More
+Sex and intimacy is such an important part of our identities and our relationships.
+It is crucial to be able to practice sitting in the vulnerability and have these open conversations with your partner.Read More

 Are you unsure how to react to your child coming out to you?

 I have had parents ask me this a few times now, so I thought it’s time to share some quick and easy guidelines about how to handle your child’s coming out.
 What is most important is your relationship with your child.
 How you react to something that they hold fear or uncertainty around can greatly influence that relationship.
 You might be nervous about how to handle this for fear of pushing your child away.
 They have entrusted you with a part of their identity that they may hold anxiety or fear around.
 They are looking for you to be a safe space, to continue to accept and love them, and to not treat them any differently.Read More